 Guitarist Bryan Reichert's active music career features a great enthusiasm for performance and teaching.
-Reichert’s recent performances include Otterbein University, Church of the Covenant, Case Western Reserve University, Cleveland Composers Guild, the Philosophical Club of Cleveland, Playhouse Square, and Skidmore College (Saratoga Springs, NY).
+Reichert’s recent performances include Mary Queen of Peace Church, Otterbein University, Church of the Covenant, Case Western Reserve University, Cleveland Composers Guild, the Philosophical Club of Cleveland, Playhouse Square, and Skidmore College (Saratoga Springs, NY).

 Reichert has premiered numerous works by modern artists, most notably the Armenian-American composer Loris O. Chobanian.
 A recording of Three Spanish Dances aired in 2015 on WCLV 104.9 FM, Cleveland’s classical music radio station.
 On December 10, 2016, Reichert premiered Chobanian’s Variations on an Israeli Theme for two guitars and orchestra with the Skidmore College Orchestra, the composer conducting.